| The North Pacific Marine Science Organization

 Topics of special interest include:

-This session will consider the response
+and modeling This session will consider the response

 of the Okhotsk Sea ecosystem to the key physical, chemical